ppp0/vagrant-boxes/README.md

 =============
 Generate [Vagrant](http://www.vagrantup.com/) boxes with [packer](http://www.packer.io/).

-There are three flavors available:
+There are five flavors available:
 - `debian-7-amd64-plain`: Minimalistic Debian with Virtualbox-additions where applicable.
 - `debian-7-amd64-default`: Like above, plus `git`, `rsync`, `ruby` and `puppet`.
 - `debian-7-amd64-cm`: Like above, plus [CM framework](https://github.com/cargomedia/cm) dependencies.
+- `ubuntu-wily-15.10-plain`: Ubuntu 15.10 incarnation of the above
+- `ubuntu-wily-15.10-default`: Ubuntu 15.10 incarnation of the above

 Boxes are built and released on [Vagrant Cloud](https://vagrantcloud.com/cargomedia) for `virtualbox` and `aws`.